-Is your dream of becoming more adventurous, or even an adventurer, constantly being neglected because life gets in the way?
+Is your dream of becoming more adventurous, or even an adventurer, constantly being put aside because life gets in the way?
 Whether it is a lack of money or time, or just not knowing what to do – there are things you can do in a short amount of time at no extra cost!

 Go for a day in the park

 Do you live in a city with a lovely park close by?
 It’s a perfect destination to spend a few hours.
 Take picnic food, some friends or family, comfortable clothes and do yoga or acrobatics together.
 Try making a human pyramid, do cart-wheels, stand on your head, maybe even climb a tree and pretend you are kids again.
 Why not dare each other to do things like “ask a stranger for their number” or “get someone to do couples yoga with you.”

 Spend time in the forest

 Do you live near a forest or National park?
 In the Nordics, anyone has the right to walk freely in the woods as long as you don’t break anything or disturb anyone.
 Other countries may have different laws so check this before beginning your journey.
 Choose your shoes wisely; rubber boots is always a safe bet if you don’t have hiking boots.
 Take a map with you to find the best spots or let yourself get lost (but do have your phone charged so you can use the GPS if necessary).
 Maybe there is a swamp close by?
 Perhaps a small mountain you could climb, or a cave you could enter?
 As always, be careful if you are not used to the forest and preferably don’t go alone.